JaccoR/hass-entso-e/README.md

 Day ahead energy prices are added as a sensor and can be used in automations to switch equipment.

 ### Disclaimer
 This integration is in a very early state and a work in progress.
-For now, only dutch energy prices can be fetched.
+For now, only dutch energy prices can be fetched, i'm working on adding all EU countries.

 #### API Access
 You need an ENTSO-e Restful API key for this integration.
 To request this API key, register on the [Transparency Platform](https://transparency.entsoe.eu/) and send an email to transparency@entsoe.eu with “Restful API access” in the subject line.